Chaoskampf: Definition

 Today, the Chaoskampf concept is plagued by a lack of consistent definition and use of the term across many studies.
 Nicolas Wyatt defines the Chaoskampf category as follows:

 The Chaoskampf myth is a category of divine combat narratives with cosmogonic overtones, though at times turned secondarily to other purposes, in which the hero god vanquishes a power or powers opposed to him, which generally dwell in, or are identified with, the sea, and are presented as chaotic, dissolutory forces.

 It may also be used to refer to a dualistic battle between two gods; in that context, an alternative term that has been proposed is theomachy whereas Chaoskampf may be restrained to refer to cosmic battles in the context of creation.
-For example, a Chaoskampf may be found in the Enuma Elish (the only ancient near eastern text to place a cosmic battle in the context of a creation narrative), but not in the Baal Cycle or Psalm 74 where a theomachy ensues between Baal/Yahweh and the sea serpent Yam/Leviathan without being followed by creation.
+For example, a Chaoskampf may be found in the Enuma Elish (the only surviving ancient near eastern text to place a cosmic battle in the context of a creation narrative), but not in the Baal Cycle or Psalm 74 where a theomachy ensues between Baal/Yahweh and the sea serpent Yam/Leviathan without being followed by creation.
 The notion of Chaoskampf may be further distinguished from a divine battle between a god and the enemy of his people.

+The chaos may be social or economic.
+In a gift economy, a dragon hoarding treasure or cattle represents a violation of the social contract.
+Sometimes social violations lead to the battle with the dragon, as in the Homeric Hymn to Apollo when Hera betrayed Zeus by creating Typhon.